ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 ## Updating a network interface
 {: #bare-metal-update-nic}

 After you create a network interface, you can change the **Enable infrastructure NAT** and **Allow IP spoofing** setting.
-You can also change the floating IPs that are attached to it.
+You can also change the floating IP addresses that are attached to it.
 For PCI interface, updating its associated VLAN IDs is available.

 Use the following steps to update the network interface: